davidjosephhayes/spotticker/README.md

 node.js app to actively display current spot prices

-We designed this to be used on a Raspberry Pi, so instructions for our setup of the Pi are in raspberrypi_setup.txt.
+We designed this to be used on a Raspberry Pi, so instructions for our setup of the Pi are below.

 http://www.xmlcharts.com/precious-metals.html

-Raspberry Pi Setup for each Spotticker Instance:
+Raspberry Pi Setup:
+-

 Install your updates